nckgreene/bcs.github.io/index.md

 ### Body weight estimation
 Animal body weight prediction and BCS prediction are related problems, so successful image-based approaches for body weight estimation might also be successful when applied to BCS prediction.
 Gjergji et al. (2020) compared a variety of neural network models on image-based cattle body weight prediction.
 The authors collected video of the dorsal area of the cattle (in other words, the camera captured data from above the animals), and then trained the models on the resulting animal images.
 The authors reported that convolutional neural networks (CNNs) performed best.
 From these results, we can assume that CNN models are a more appropriate choice for BCS prediction than other neural network models (such as recurrent models).

+### Deep learning for BCS estimation
+A common approach for

 ### Animal pose estimation